bleshinc/docs-v3/README.md

 # Blesh iBeacon SDK

 This documentation is targeted for developers who are already in our development program.
-For more information and business inquiries please visit us at Blesh main page. https://www.blesh.com/#ibeacon
+For more information and business inquiries please visit us at https://www.blesh.com

 ### Index
 * [Blesh SDK at a glance](#blesh-sdk-at-a-glance)